sahjaldu/physicsWeb/content/index.md

 ## About Me:

 My name is Sahat Jaldu, currently a high school senior.
 I made this website as part of my Independent Study and Mentorship class, where students choose a topic, study it, and make an impactful project with a professional in the field guiding them.

+If there's any new content you want me to try and put in here, email them to `jaldu.sahat.322@gmail.com`

 Physics is a topic that I am curious about, and I hope this website make you curious about it too :)